-Sharing my thoughts and journeys through life as an Internet Jew, mostly on my own.
-Welcome to Jews and those who are curious about becoming Jewish, who may be isolated, by chance or by choice.
-I pray you will find inspiration and motivation for your own Jewish heart and soul on my little pages of light.
-Take a peek into the musings of Mia Sherwood Landau by reading my three "what if" questions below -
+Hello, I'm author and folk artist, Mia Sherwood Landau.
+Welcome to Jews and anyone curious about becoming Jewish!
+If you are isolated, by chance or by choice, you may find inspiration and motivation for your own Jewish heart and soul here, on my little pages of light.

 Membership in a local congregation may be impossible for Jews in rural areas and parts of the country where synagogues and temples have closed.
 Or it may require driving long distances to a shul on Shabbat, in heavy traffic or on lonely roads alone in the dark.
 Membership may be out of reach for people who simply cannot afford the dues.